|

 book, I scanned the book and published it as a "Print Replica"

 in Amazon terms.
+NOTE:

 Print replicas are not fully functional as Kindle eBooks: